Update: ‘Price & Release Date’ section updated.

-Warren Buffet-backed Chinese automaker BYD has unveiled a compact SUV – the BYD Yuan Plus.
-It could be the company’s next EV launch in Europe following the BYD Tang EV that went on sale in Norway in August 2021.
+Warren Buffet-backed Chinese automaker BYD unveiled a compact SUV – the BYD Yuan Plus – in 2021.
+It is expected to be the company’s next electric car launch in Europe following the BYD Tang EV that went on sale in Norway in August 2021.

 BYD Yuan Plus specifications

 The Yuan Plus sits on the new BYD e-Platform 3.0 platform, which debuted in the BYD Dolphin (BYD EA1).
-This platform packs the “ultra-safe” Blade Battery and a heat pump as standard.
-800-volt system voltage, 0-60 mph (0-97 km/h) acceleration time of 2.9 seconds, and a range of 600 miles (966 km) are the best possible parameters with this platform.
+This platform packs the “ultra-safe” BYD Blade Battery and a heat pump as standard.
+800-volt system voltage, 0-60 mph (0-97 km/h) acceleration time of 2.9 seconds, and a range of 600 miles (966 km) are the best possible parameters with this platform, but then not all of it is applicable to the Yuan Plus.

 The BYD Yuan Plus is a compact SUV with a length, width, and height of 4,455 mm, 1,875 mm, and 1,615 mm, respectively.
 However, the wheelbase of the new electric SUV is a generous 2,720 mm, thanks to the dedicated EV platform.

-A government certification filing has revealed that BYD will launch the Yuan Plus in two variants, one with a range of 430 km and one with a 510 km range.
-Needless to say, these are NEDC figures.
-Common to the variants will be a single motor generating 150 kW of power and 310 Nm of torque.
+A government certification filing has revealed that BYD will launch the Yuan Plus in China in two variants, one with a range of 430 km and one with a 510 km range.
+Needless to say, these are generous NEDC figures.
+All variants are powered by a single motor generating 150 kW (204 PS) of power and 310 Nm of torque.
+However, a report from autohome.com.cn says that the maximum torque output will be more than 330 Nm.

 |Specification||BYD Yuan Plus standard range||BYD Yuan Plus extended range|